rolancerlaux/README.md/README.md

 ## Hi there 👋

-My name is Rodrigo, I am originally graduated as a physiotherapist at the Federal University of Minas Gerais.
+My name is Rodrigo, I am graduated as a physiotherapist at the Federal University of Minas Gerais.

+I am currently studying the Masters in Computer Science at the same University.

 Here in this profile you guys will find all the projects I am working on.
 I hope you guys enjoy it!